 Q: What is the difference between a “club” job and a select “team” job and how does it tie to the volunteer refund?

 A: Club jobs are things that benefit the whole club such as working concessions, lining fields, working a tournament, etc. The $100 volunteer deposit is collected at registration and refunded upon completion of you fulfilling a club job for each of your players or upon taking on a position which fulfills all of your club obligations.
-The following matrix should clarify what jobs you must complete to fulfill your club obligation.

 Team jobs are things that benefit the team specifically, such as managing, being a team treasurer, snack coordinator, hotel organizer, tournament chair, social coordinator, etc. This has nothing to do with your $100 volunteer deposit.
 However this does not relieve you from fulfilling a role if your team needs it.